2020 Pacific typhoon season: Philippines

 During the season PAGASA used its own naming scheme for the 22 tropical cyclones, that either developed within or moved into their self-defined area of responsibility.
-The names were taken from a list of names, that had been last used during 2016 and are scheduled to be used again during 2024.
-The names Kristine, Leon, Nika, Pepito and Vicky were used for the first time after the names Karen, Lawin, Nina, Pablo and Violeta were retired.
+This is the same list used during the 2016 season, except for the names Kristine, Leon and Nika, which replaced Karen, Lawin and Nina, respectively.
+All three names were used for the first time, as well as the names Pepito and Vicky (which replaced Pablo and Violeta in 2012 and 2004 respectively, but went unused in previous seasons).